sachabarber/MadCapIdea/FrontEndWebSite/README.md

 - SourceMap
 - Production webpack vs develop webpack
-- How to get around strip-loader loader issues with WebPack2 to remove things like console.log(..)
+- How to get around strip-loader loader issues with WebPack2 to remove things like console.log(..) where we use Uglify to the job instead